Allaman/knowledge.rootknecht.net/pages/01.home/my-laptop-setup/item.md

 1. Lenovo's trackpoint.
 I am almost as fast as with a real mouse by using the trackpoint despite my [workflow](#workflow-philosophy) being heavily keyboard centric.
 2. Lenovo's keyboards are top notch!
 The classical ones even more than the newer chiclet ones but still top notch!
 I even [replaced](https://knowledge.rootknecht.net/thinkpad-adventures#replacing-x230-keyboard) my keyboard of the x230 with an old one :)

-Of course there are more reasons like excellent performance, build quality, and the classical look
+Of course there are more reasons like excellent performance, build quality, and the classical look.

 ### Peripherals